-Important: Do not force the battery door beyond its fully opened position.
+Do not force the battery door beyond its fully opened position.
 Make sure to insert the battery correctly.
-Excessive force can deform the battery door, which will reduce its tamper resistant effectiveness.
+The use of excessive force can deform the battery door, which will reduce its tamper-resistant effectiveness and locking ability.

 Turning your instrument ON and OFF